kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.1.11 -- Intentional Forgetting and Data Purification

 As artificial intelligence systems become increasingly sophisticated in their knowledge acquisition and reasoning capabilities, the need for principled mechanisms to selectively remove or "forget" certain information has come to the forefront.
-This process, known as intentional forgetting, is crucial for maintaining the integrity, efficiency, and trustworthiness of AI systems.
+This process, known as intentional forgetting, is crucial for maintaining the integrity, efficiency, and trustworthiness of AI systems (Xu, et al., 2021).

 Intentional forgetting in AI serves several key purposes.
 First, it enables compliance with data privacy regulations such as the right to be forgotten, allowing individuals to request the removal of their personal information from a system.
 Second, it provides a means to rectify errors or biases in training data that may negatively impact model performance or fairness.
 Third, it helps manage the scalability and computational efficiency of models by pruning irrelevant or outdated information.